mathspp/mathspp/pages/02.blog/02.pydonts/functions-a-complete-reference/item.md

 Within the context of type checking and type annotations, the annotations after the parameters are used to indicate the type of each parameter and the annotation after the function signature is used to annotate the type of the function return value.

-For example, here is [the type annotations for the built-in function `hash`](https://github.com/python/typeshed/blob/7ab6620c0f37e07486a2944460f477336c925618/stdlib/builtins.pyi#L1454):
+For example, below you can find [the built-in function `hash` and its type annotations](https://github.com/python/typeshed/blob/7ab6620c0f37e07486a2944460f477336c925618/stdlib/builtins.pyi#L1454):

 ```py
 def hash(obj: object, /) -> int:
     ...
 ```

-The type annotations say that the built-in `hash` accepts an object (which is very generic on purpose) and returns an integer result.
+The type annotations say that the built-in `hash` accepts any object (which is very generic on purpose) and returns an integer result.

 ### The signature object

 Python is usually known for its introspection capabilities, and the module `inspect` provides a function `signature` you can use if you need to retrieve information about the signature of a function.

-This isn't something you would use very commonly, so I included a snippet below that only shows a small example of the information that `inspect.signature` provides:
+This isn't something you would use very commonly, so here is an example that gives you an idea of the information you can access with `inspect.signature`:

 ```py
 from inspect import signature